 For December-All 3 patterns have some near term positive seasonal bias for the next several days.
 By 6/19, all will be under a very negative seasonal bias until 7/3.
 The 5 and 15-years peak on 7/13.
 Both see a 2 day seasonal "rally" on 6/16 and 6/17.
 The 30-year has an early 6/13 peak, 2 days down, then 4 days up into the 6/19 peak.

 First Notice: July: 29June; Aug: 31July; Sep: 31Aug; Nov: 31Oct; Jan: 31Dec

-Seasonal Snapshot: For July- 5-year is in a shallow falling period until 6/23.
-15-year is biased lower until June 28.
-The 30-year is in a falling mode until June 29.
+Seasonal Snapshot: For July-5-year ends its shallow rising period on June 13 then enters a shallow falling period until 6/23.
+15-year is in a mixed up and down period trending moderately higher until June 20, then biased lower until June 28.
+The 30-year is mixed up and down until June 14, then spikes higher until June18, then essentially is in a falling mode until June 29.

-For November-Both 5-year and 15-year are in a negative bias: the 5-year until June 26, the 15-year until July 7.
-The 30-year is in a falling pattern until July 7.
+For November-Both 5-year and 15-year are peaking between 6/11 and 6/13.
+Both shift to a negative bias: the 5-year until June 26, the 15-year until July 7.
+The 30-year is in a negative bias until June 15, a positive until June 18, then generally falling until July 7.

 First Notice: July: 29June; Sep: 31Aug; Dec: 30Nov